diserafi/respond/README.md

 ResPoND runs under MATLAB.
 It has been tested under MATLAB R2020a.

 ## Contents of the package
-Here is the list of ResPoND files in alphabetical order:
+Here is the list of ResPoND files:

 - `respond.m`       : main function;
 - `dir_est_hough.m` : function estimating the main direction of